.

 So, instead of letting our plates, the restaurant, or another person dictate how much you eat, take back control and finish when you feel satisfied.

-Satisfied meaning - you could eat more and feel full, but you feel comfortable where you're at.
+"Satisfied" meaning that you could eat more and feel full, but you feel comfortable where you're at.

 And a great way to learn what satisfied feels like is to ask yourself questions, like: